AdobeDocs/experience-manager-cloud-service.en/help/journey-sites/quick-site/create-site.md

 * [AEM Standard Site Template](https://github.com/adobe/aem-site-template-standard) - This is the GitHub repository of the AEM Standard Site template.
 * [Creating and Organizing Pages](/help/sites-cloud/authoring/fundamentals/organizing-pages.md) - This guide details how to manage pages of your AEM Site if you wish to customize it further after creating it from the template.
 * [How to Work with Package](https://experienceleague.adobe.com/docs/experience-manager-65/administering/contentmanagement/package-manager.html?lang=en) - Packages enable the importing and exporting of repository content.
 This document explains how to work with packages in AEM 6.5, which also applies to AEMaaCS.
+* [Site Administration Documentation](/help/sites-cloud/administering/site-creation/create-site.md) - Check out the technical docs on site creation for more details on the Quick Site Creation tool's features.